Homes for Ukraine Scheme privacy notice

 • Any other personal information that you provide that is relevant to your contact

-We receive the following information from other sources:
+We receive the following information about sponsors/hosts and guests from other sources:

 • Information about your eligibility to work/live with vulnerable groups of people, including criminal offence data, (DBS checks) – from law enforcement agencies

-• Information about hosts, including name, age, gender, address, email address and telephone number – from the Department of Levelling Up, Housing and Communities
+• Information about hosts, including name, age, gender, address, email address and telephone number – from the Ministry of Housing, Communities and Local Government Case Management System

-• Information about refugee guests that has been provided as part of the Home Office visa application process – from the Department of Levelling Up, Housing and Communities
+• Information about refugee guests that has been provided as part of the Home Office visa application process – from the Ministry of Housing, Communities and Local Government Case Management System

 Why do we process your personal data?